This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Innovative campaigns

-Our marketing strategy has always been based on conveying the quality of our products, their competitive advantages, and knowing how to communicate this added value to consumers.
+Our marketing strategy has always been based on conveying the quality of our products, their advantages over the competition, and knowing how to communicate that added value to consumers.
 Advertising has become one of the most important pillars of our company.

-In the early 1990s, we sensed and analyzed future market trends.
-Our Marketing department, along with our R&D department, became dynamic in launching new products.
-Our commitment to healthy and natural products led us to undertake a major investment in a state-of-the-art raw material plant for producing freshly squeezed juice and gazpacho.
+In the early 1990s, we anticipated and analyzed future market trends.
+Our Marketing department, together with R&D&I, acquired a dynamic approach to launching new products.
+Our commitment to healthy and natural products led us to make a major investment in a raw materials plant equipped with the best technology for producing freshly squeezed juice and gazpacho.

 Don Simón Summer Red Wine

-Don Simón is a leader in this segment.
+Don Simón is the leader in this segment.

 Comparative advertising

-By diversifying, García-Carrión has to compete on several fronts, some of them with multinationals.
-Our defense against competition has been and continues to be our strong faith in the quality of our products, which has led us to take a number of risks throughout our history.
+By diversifying, García-Carrión has to compete on several fronts, and in some cases with multinationals.
+Our defense against the competition has been and continues to be our strong belief in the quality of our products, which has led us to take a number of risks throughout our history.

 In the 1990s, García-Carrión decided to build a fresh juice plant.
-Until then, the main sellers were nectars and juices from concentrate.
+Until then, the best-selling products were nectars and juices made from concentrate.

-Danone and Coca-Cola began running strong advertising campaigns for Minute Maid, implying that their juice was freshly squeezed, thereby stealing market share from Don Simón 100% freshly squeezed and refrigerated juice.
+Danone and Coca-Cola began running strong advertising campaigns for Minute Maid, implying that their juice was freshly squeezed, thereby stealing market share from Don Simón's 100% freshly squeezed and refrigerated juice.

 Fala Corujo